-Sam Pollard’s MLK/FBI is a fine example of historical documentary done right.
+Sam Pollard’s MLK/FBI is a fine example of a historical documentary done right.
 It sifts through the social and political context of the time to offer an enhanced, if not a multifaceted portrait of Martin Luther King Jr..
 MLK/FBI primarily focuses on the surveillance and the harassment campaign conducted by Edgar J. Hoover’s FBI against Martin Luther King.
-For this the documentary relies on trove of recently declassified documents (largely unredacted) obtained from the National Archives due to Freedom of Information Act requests.
-The other important source is Pulitzer Prize winning historian David Garrow’s contentious 1981 book ‘The FBI and Martin Luther King Jr.: From ‘Solo’ to Memphis’, who acquired his information through intelligence sources and secret documents.
+For this, the documentary relies on a trove of recently declassified documents (largely unredacted) obtained from the National Archives due to Freedom of Information Act requests.
+The other important source is Pulitzer Prize-winning historian David Garrow’s contentious 1981 book ‘The FBI and Martin Luther King Jr.: From ‘Solo’ to Memphis’, who acquired his information through intelligence sources and secret documents.

 Much of the facts narrated in MLK/FBI are well known.
 Particularly if you had followed some of the sensational claims made after the recent release of declassified documents on King.
-What’s fascinating about MLK/FBI, however, is its multi-dimensional and pertinent approach to the history, viewing every little detail in the due context.
+What’s fascinating about MLK/FBI, however, is its multi-dimensional and pertinent approach to history, viewing every little detail in the due context.
 Pollard restricts the MLK experts to a smaller number.
 Beverly Gage, Donna Murch, and David Garrow are reputed historians.
 Andrew Young and Clarence Jones were Dr. King’s trusted lieutenants.
-Former FBI employees Charles Knox and James Comey, the latter the Former FBI director, were recruited to offer their insights into the agency’s darkest chapter.
+Former FBI employees Charles Knox and James Comey, the latter Former FBI director, were recruited to offer their insights into the agency’s darkest chapter.